IlzeAmandaA/DeepRL/README.md

 by Ilze Amanda Auzina (ilze.amanda.auzina@gmail.com) and Suzanne Bardelmeijer(suzanne-bardelmeijer@live.nl)

 # Abstract
-This document contains the final report on the courseLearning Machinesgivenat the Vrije Universiteit Amsterdam in January 2020.
-Deep Q-Learning learn-ing method was investigated as an optimal solution for three tasks: (1) obstacleavoidance, (2) foraging and (3) predator-prey behaviour.
+This document contains the final report on the course Learning Machines given at the Vrije Universiteit Amsterdam in January 2020.
+Deep Q-Learning learn-ing method was investigated as an optimal solution for three tasks: (1) obstacle avoidance, (2) foraging and (3) predator-prey behaviour.
 The performance wasevaluated both in simulation and in real-life.
-The final results indicate that thechosen method is an appropriate solution for the tasks at hand, as the goal of eachtask was achieved.
-The reality-gap caused minor difficulties, however they wereovercome as the project progressed.
-Therefore, the present papers confirms theexisting literature that deep-reinforcement learning can be successfully applied tolearning machines both in simulation and real-life.
+The final results indicate that the chosen method is an appropriate solution for the tasks at hand, as the goal of eachtask was achieved.
+The reality-gap caused minor difficulties, however they were overcome as the project progressed.
+Therefore, the present papers confirms theexisting literature that deep-reinforcement learning can be successfully applied to learning machines both in simulation and real-life.

 For a complete explanation of the model/implementation and the findings, please read the `report.pdf`.